 Resources#

-There are countless other blog posts, videos, books, etc. out there.
+There are countless blog posts, videos, books, etc. out there.
 There is no “best” resource, as individuals prefer different formats, come in with different experience, and learn at different speeds.
 Anything that comes up near the top of a Google search will likely be fine.

 Learning more#